Vertigames

 Weapons of Awesome Power (and some less so)

-Marine with Pulse RifleLast week I got a nagging feeling that I needed to catch up on some of the latest games… I’d played and enjoyed Grand Theft Auto IV, as well as some other open-world and RPG titles, but occasionally there is a “huge” title that I just plain miss.
+Marine with Pulse RifleLast week I got a nagging feeling that I needed to catch up on some of the latest games I’d played and enjoyed Grand Theft Auto IV, as well as some other open-world and RPG titles, but occasionally there is a “huge” title that I just plain miss.
 This fall was a busy time… while I’d played Bioshock and some (but not enough) of Assassin’s Creed and Mass Effect, I’d completely breezed by Halo 3.
 As a long-time shooter fan/developer I figured I owed it to myself to put in a few hours and catch up with what’s held up as state-of-the-art.

 As I played through the first few levels, I got reminded of weird thing that always bothered me with the Halo series.
 The weapon you start with, the Assault Rifle, always starts the game on the wrong foot for me.
 It always felt anemic and ineffective against enemies, and the third installment wasn’t a whole lot better.
 I have no doubt that some of this might be a design choice, since it would be foolish to give the player a powerful weapon at the start of the game.
 Of course you need a lot of room for growth so that the player feels a sense of achievement as he/she finds new weaponry.
-However, for a weapon so obviously inspired by the Pulse Rifle from Aliens (one of the coolest movie guns ever), it’s always been tremendously disappointing to have my anticipation have this gun look and sound so subdued, with little apparent effect on my opponents.
+However, for a weapon so obviously inspired by the Pulse Rifle from Aliens (one of the coolest movie guns ever), it’s always been tremendously disappointing to have my anticipation dashed… The gun looked and sounded so subdued and had little apparent effect on my opponents.

-C’mon, watch this and tell me that you don’t want that rifle to be this badass sounding (around 3:00):
+C’mon, watch this and tell me that you don’t want that rifle to be this badass sounding.

 While I got past it and am now churning through Halo 3, the experience got me thinking about what elements make up a weapon that is satisfying to wield.
 Sure, making a weapon do more damage is what you’d expect, but there are a large number of intangibles that can add to the player’s shooter experience without disrupting the balance of the game.